title

 WHEREAS, the University of Chicago found that seniors aged 65+ disproportionately have higher property tax burdens and the percentage of household income spent on property taxes generally increases with age, with 33 percent of senior households paying 10 percent of their annual income on property taxes and 37 percent of seniors in gentrifying areas studied paid 20 percent or more of their annual income; and

-THEREFORE BE IT RESOLVED, that Cook County shall create a Homeowner Relief Fund seeking to provide relief to the most vulnerable homeowners, who pay the highest portion of household income toward property taxes, and who have seen the sharpest rise in those tax payments; and
+NOW THEREFORE BE IT RESOLVED, that Cook County shall create a Homeowner Relief Fund seeking to provide relief to the most vulnerable homeowners; and

-BE IT FURTHER RESOLVED, that the Cook County Homeowner Relief Fund shall award one-time, unrestricted cash payments to Cook County residents who are experiencing financial hardship due as a result of property taxes and meet eligible criteria, to be determined.
+BE IT FURTHER RESOLVED, that the Cook County Homeowner Relief Fund shall be administered under the leadership of the Bureau of Economic Development and be used to award one-time, unrestricted cash payments to qualified Cook County residents who are experiencing financial hardship as a result of property taxes and meet eligible, criteria.

 BE IT FURTHER RESOLVED, the County Board authorizes the Cook County Budget Director and Comptroller to create and implement a Special Purpose Fund for the Cook County Homeowner Relief Fund and other accounting measures to track the disbursement of funds in accordance with this Resolution.

-BE IT FURTHER RESOLVED, that a Special Purpose Fund for the Cook County Homeowner Relief Fund shall sunset on November 30, 2026 and can be further evaluated by the Board at that time. .end
+BE IT FURTHER RESOLVED, that a Special Purpose Fund for the Cook County Homeowner Relief Fund shall sunset on November 30, 2025, and can be further evaluated by the Board at that time.